Whiteflies

 Life history and habits

 Whiteflies are a common insect pest in greenhouses and on house plants.
-It can also become established on garden plants during the summer.
-The insect is a tropical/subtropical species, and it has a host range of more than 250 ornamental and vegetable plants.
+They can also become established on garden plants during the summer.
 New infestations arise from the winged adult females moving to new plants.
-The female will lay eggs in a semicircular pattern while they feed.
+The female will lay eggs in a semicircular pattern on the undersides of leaves while they feed.
+Adults and nymphs feed by penetrating the phloem with their proboscis and sucking plant fluids.
+Whiteflies can also transmit viruses of economic importance.
 Nymphs emerge from the eggs in five to seven days and move a short distance before flattening themselves against the leaf to feed.
 All remaining immature stages are immobile.
-Under favorable conditions, a generation of whiteflies takes three to four weeks to complete.
+Under favorable conditions, one generation of whiteflies takes three to four weeks to complete its development.
 Each female can lay 400 eggs over a period of two months.
-Bemisia argentifolii is a new species that has been established in Colorado.
-It is endemic to southwestern US and Florida, where it causes severe damage to ornamentals and crops.

 Injury